cnoam/iem_teachinglab/databricks/README.md

 The output of cron itself is at `/var/log/syslog`

+## Verify email sending
+Sending email tends to get stale.

 # TEARDOWN
 At the end of the semester, you can delete the whole DBR workspace, or delete the clusters only, the users only, or users and their workspace folders.

 To delete the workspace,  (after made sure all content is moved to a safe place), go to the Azure portal, choose Databricks workspace, and click the trashcan icon.
 It will take a few minutes to delete, and remove the storage account as well (with name such as "dbstorageqz6q3h5ysfvqy")

+**In the quota-checker machine , edit the crontab and comment out the tasks ** Or just turn it OFF !

 # More information